trianglecirclexyz/cthulhu/README.md

 # Cthulhu

 Cthulhu is a simple python CLI application that facilitates the streaming of torrents directly from 1337x.
-It uses [webtorrent](https://webtorrent.io/) to stream the video from magnet links directly.
+It uses [webtorrent](https://webtorrent.io/) to stream video from magnet links directly.

 <p align="center">
 <img src="./preview.gif" alt="Video Preview" width="1000px">